mallahova/article_retrieval_system/report.md

 - **Handling Irrelevant Queries**: Develop mechanisms to identify and appropriately handle queries that are irrelevant to the articles dataset, ensuring the system provides accurate and helpful responses even in such cases.

-- **User Interface Development**: Create a user-friendly interface to streamline interaction with the system.
+- **User Interface Development**: Create user-friendly interface to streamline interaction with the system.
 This should enhance the overall usability and accessibility of the system.